 The Atlantic revolutions at the end of the eighteenth century laid the conceptual foundations for modern national state building in Europe and in the colonial empires.
 Central to the revolutionary (enlightened) ideals was the language and promise of equality and citizenship rights.
 However, these ideals proved to be ‘Janus-faced’ since the practice of exercising political rights coincided primarily with the borders of the European nation-state and would often be denied to the people in the colonies.

 Exclusion in the colonial empires was based on (a combination of) racial, cultural, religious and social-economic arguments.
 These arguments took different shapes and forms throughout the nineteenth century.
-In this research seminar we will explore the different questions surrounding the shaping and reshaping of imperial citizenship in the modern colonial empires between 1780-1900.
-We will discuss the different intellectual traditions that introduced inclusion and exclusion and hierarchical understandings of non-European peoples.
-Critical historians of colonial empires have already argued that the Enlightened emphasis on modernity, progress and its blueprints for civil development resulted in influential images of the “lazy native” and “oriental despots” that would be used to justify colonial hierarchies.
-The literature further includes studies on the Dutch empire but comparisons with other empires in Asia will be made.
-Our research focus is on colonial policies, practices and its connection to the intellectual debates.
-Together we will mine colonial sources that were produced in various regions in Asia, to locate the arguments and unfulfilled promises surrounding citizenship in the long nineteenth century.
-There will be an entry test in this course (see reading list).
+In this literature seminar we will explore the different questions surrounding the shaping and reshaping of imperial citizenship in the modern colonial empires between 1780-1900.
+Using recent international literature, we will look at the different intellectual traditions that introduced inclusion and exclusion and hierarchical understandings of non-European peoples.
+Our focus is on colonial policies, practices and its connection to the intellectual debates.
+Together we will read, review, present and discuss multiple studies on these questions to locate the arguments and unfulfilled promises surrounding citizenship in the long nineteenth century.

 General learning objectives

 The student has acquired:

 The ability to analyse and evaluate literature with a view to addressing a particular historical problem;